To be considered for admission to Carnegie Mellon, you must submit the following required items:

 - Common Application essay and personal statement

-- All Fine Art applicants to the Schools of Art, Design, Drama and Music are required to arrange an audition or portfolio review.
-Applicants to the School of Architecture are strongly recommended to submit a portfolio.
+- All Fine Art applicants to the Schools of Architecture, Art, Design, Drama and Music are required to arrange an audition or portfolio review.

 - Home schooled applicants should submit an academic portfolio/transcript consistent with their state guidelines and a list of all textbooks used.
 You must also provide proof that you'll have met, by the end of May of the year of graduation, all requirements for an official high school diploma and submit an official final transcript, a GED or a certificate of completion from your local school district or state board of education by the end of July of the year of matriculation.